Validator Security

-The Tendermint team is also working on extending our Ledger Nano S application to support validator signing.
+The CometBFT team is also working on extending our Ledger Nano S application to support validator signing.
 This app can store recent blocks and mitigate double signing attacks.

 We will update this page when more key storage solutions become available.

 Validators are responsible for ensuring that the network can sustain denial of service attacks.